iabh1shekbasu/ArchitectEye/README.md

 ## Contact

-For any inquiries or further information, please reach out to [Your Email or Contact Information].
+For any inquiries or further information, please reach out to [abhishek.basu@mbzuai.ac.ae].